toransahu/notes/docs/cs-fundamentals/Algo.md

 - finding _cheapest_ way to go (or send something) from one place to another

 ### Properties
-- A minimization problem --> an optimization problem --> Dynamic Programing
+- follows Dynamic Programing approach
     - works in bottom-up manner
-- Does not work if there is a Negative Weight Cycle
+- can detect a Negative Weight Cycle

 ### Pseudo Code